Sale !!! Save 15% off supplements. Shop Now

 Tired of Feeling Tired?
 Having Sleep Issues or Feeling like a Zombie?
 You may be Struggling with Insomnia.

-Insomnia is a sleep disorder where a person is having difficulty staying asleep, falling asleep, or getting the proper amount of sleep.
-The amount of sleep a person needs varies; however, most need to have at least 7 hours of sleep each night.
-Although people may experience a sleepless night once in a while, it does not mean that they are suffering from insomnia.
-However, if a person experiences several sleepless nights, has trouble going to sleep often, or wakes up still feeling tired, they may be suffering from insomnia.
+Insomnia is a sleep disorder in which a person has difficulty staying asleep, falling asleep, or getting the proper amount of sleep.
+The amount of sleep a person needs varies; however, most need at least seven hours each night.
+Although people may occasionally experience sleepless nights, it does not mean they have insomnia.
+However, if a person experiences several sleepless nights, has trouble going to sleep often, or wakes up still feeling tired, they may have insomnia.

 Most sufferers wake up feeling tired and unrefreshed.
-Insomnia can cause a decline in energy levels, mood swings, and result in poor work performance.
+Insomnia can cause a decline in energy levels and mood swings and result in poor work performance.
 Many people also report a lower quality of life.

 Symptoms of Insomnia